-The house exists within a nineteenth-century residential area that is now the County Street National Register District.
+The house exists within a nineteenth-century residential area that is the County Street National Historic Registry District.
 County Street was the fashionable place to live, away from the wharves and bustle of the commercial waterfront district.
 New houses in this prestigious neighborhood were of a higher style and more ornate in their execution.
-William Rotch Jr., however, insisted on a house that was more restrained in its appearance and materials than others built in the area about the same time.
+William Rotch Jr., however, insisted on a house that was more restrained in its appearance and built of more modest materials than others in the area about the same time.

 Since the construction of the house in 1834 some elements have been altered to suit the tastes and needs of the three families who lived there.
 Most modifications are typical for advancements in mechanical systems, such as additional bathrooms, new heating ducts, and electrical lighting.
 These periodic updates would be expected in a residence whose occupants had the means to afford the latest developments in technology for residential comfort.
 All three families, however, maintained a strong interest in the preservation of the exterior of the room arrangements and of character-defining details.